yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/web-management-console-starting.markdown

 **Internet explorer is currently not supported.**
 {% endinfo %}

-# Runtime Considerations
+#### Runtime Considerations

-## Deployment Location of the Dashboard Web Application
+#### Deployment Location of the Dashboard Web Application

-Since the dashboard web application communicates with the runtime components of the GigaSpaces cluster, and receives notification from the GigaSpaces [lookup service](./service-grid.html#lus), it is highly recommended to run the dashboard web application in the same network segment of the other cluster components.
+Since the dashboard web application communicates with the runtime components of the XAP cluster, and receives notification from the XAP [lookup service](/product_overview/service-grid.html#lus), it is highly recommended to run the dashboard web application in the same network segment of the other cluster components.
 Note that this does not affect the dashboard web browser client, which communicates with the dashboard web application using standard http and can be located anywhere, provided that it has access to the dashboard web application.

-# Running Via A Reverse Proxy
+#### Running Via A Reverse Proxy

 _Version 9.5.1 onwards_

 It is possible to set up a reverse proxy for the management console.
 This can be desirable e.g. when access to the Management Console is done via a gateway.
 Reverse proxy setups are currently available and tested only on the Apache web server.

-## Configuring The Proxy
+#### Configuring The Proxy

 Enable the relevant modules, by uncommenting (or adding) the following lines inside `httpd.conf`:

-{% highlight xml %}
+{% highlight console %}
 LoadModule  proxy_module         modules/mod_proxy.so
 LoadModule  proxy_http_module    modules/mod_proxy_http.so
 {% endhighlight %}